core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
-: 2.04 "Changed" 0r 204 "No Content" in the update was successfully processed.
+: 2.04 "Changed" or 204 "No Content" in the update was successfully processed.

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.